Residents Diversify Their Knowledge and Skills

 Opportunities to perform orthopedic procedures such as diagnostic arthrocentesis, joint injection therapy, soft tissue injection therapy, taping and splinting are available.

-Work team: Residents will see patients with an internal medicine/sports medicine specialist at UCSD.
+Work team: Residents will see patients under the supervision of a board certified internal medicine/sports medicine specialist at UCSD.